 Tiffany James the owner and founder has created STRIVE, which addresses the varied developmental literacy needs of students across Texas.

-The STRIVE reading program was developed in 2013 by reading specialist Tiffany James to address the varied developmental literacy needs of the students at The Grammar School at Midland Classical Academy in Midland, Texas.
-At that time, Midland Classical like most schools, had less than half of their students reaching grade level minimum benchmarks.
+The STRIVE reading program was developed in 2013 by reading specialist Tiffany James to address the varied developmental literacy needs of the students in a school in Midland, Texas.
+At that time, the school had less than half of their students reaching grade level minimum benchmarks.
 This is consistent with national statistics.
 The US Department of Education finds that only 35% of American 4th graders score at or above the proficient level in reading.

 As of March 2014, 90% of first graders participating in STRIVE teaching were showing pronounced growth.
 Some students had gained 9-18 months or more in reading level in four months of instruction.